Final Fantasy VI: Localization

 Also, some direct allusions to death, killing actions, and violent expressions, as well as offensive words have been replaced by softer expressions.
 For example, after Edgar, Locke and Terra flee on chocobos from Figaro Castle, Kefka orders two Magitek Armored soldiers to chase them by shouting "Go!
 KILL THEM!", in the Japanese version.
 It was translated as "Go!
 Get them!"
 Also, when Imperial Troopers burn Figaro Castle, and Edgar claims Terra is not hidden inside the castle, Kefka replies "then you can burn to death" in the Japanese version, which was replaced in the English version by "Then welcome to my barbecue!".
 Similarly, as Magitek soldiers watch Edgar and his guests escape on Chocobos, Kefka swears in Japanese, which was translated by Ted Woolsey as "Son of a submariner!".
 The localization also featured changes to several names, such as "Tina" being changed to "Terra".
 Finally, dialogue text files had to be shortened due to the limited data storage space available on the game cartridge's read-only memory.
 As a result, additional changes were rendered to dialogue in order to compress it into the available space.

 The PlayStation re-release featured only minor changes to the English localization.
-The title of the game was reverted to Final Fantasy VI from Final Fantasy III, to unify the numbering scheme of the series in North America and Japan with the earlier release of VII.
+The title of the game was reverted to Final Fantasy VI from Final Fantasy III, to unify the numbering scheme of the series in North America and Japan with the earlier release of Final Fantasy VII.
 A few item and character names were adjusted, as in the expansion of "Fenix Down" to "Phoenix Down".
 Unlike the PlayStation re-release of Final Fantasy IV included in the later Final Fantasy Chronicles compilation, the script was left essentially unchanged.
 The Game Boy Advance re-release featured a new translation by a different translator, Tom Slattery.
 This translation preserved most of the character names, location names, and terminology from the Woolsey translation, but changed item and spell names to match the conventions used in more recent titles in the series.
 The revised script preserved certain quirky lines from the original while changing or editing others, and it cleared up certain points of confusion in the original translation.

-The Wii Virtual Console release used the Final Fantasy III name of the Super NES game.
+While the game was officially released in Japan on April 2, 1994, the exact street date for the initial North American release has been a subject of historical ambiguity, though it was widely available and topping sales charts by October of that year.